Teaching Excellence Framework: Ratings

 Institutions received three or more positive flags and no negative flags are initially considered Gold; institutions with two or more negative flags are initially considered Bronze; all other institutions are initially considered Silver.
-This initial hypothesis can then be modified by the panel based on the written submissions and 'split' metrics (a break down of the core metrics by gender, ethnicity, age, disability, etc.).
+This initial hypothesis can then be modified by the panel based on the written submissions and 'split' metrics (a breakdown of the core metrics by gender, ethnicity, age, disability, etc.).
 While the extent of these modifications was expected to be limited, changes were made to the initial hypothesis in 22% of cases.
 Among higher education institutions and alternative providers, three were downgraded, 17 were upgraded from Bronze to Silver, 15 were upgraded from Silver to Gold, and one was upgraded from Bronze to Gold.

 Following the publication of the 2017 "trial year" results, the TEF is to undergo a "lessons learned exercise" that will feed into the 2018 exercise as well as a full independent review on its use of statistics by 2020.